PCI DSS

 Note that PCI DSS does not supersede local or regional laws, government regulations, or other legal requirements.

-What is the Process to become PCI DSS Compliant?
+What is the process to become PCI DSS compliant?

 There are three main stages to becoming compliant with the standard.